anisha0325/Word-Phrase-Sentence-Similarity/README.md

 * Use of transformers to do the above classification tasks.

+Note:
-Note: The details about the datasets, methodologies and tools used can be found documented in the python notebook.
+1. The details about the datasets, methodologies and tools used can be found documented in the python notebook.
+2. The models trained and loaded in the task can be found in the repository.